grafana/agent/docs/sources/flow/reference/components/loki.source.cloudflare.md

 restarts pulling logs from that timestamp.
 When no position is found, the component starts pulling logs from the current time.

-Logs are fetched using multiple `workers` which request the last available pull range (configured via `pull_range`) repeatedly.
+Logs are fetched using multiple `workers` which request the last available `pull_range` repeatedly.
 It is possible to fall behind due to having too many log lines to process for each pull; adding more workers, decreasing the pull range, or decreasing the quantity of fields fetched can mitigate this performance issue.

 The last timestamp fetched by the component is recorded in the `loki_source_cloudflare_target_last_requested_end_timestamp` debug metric.